Blackjack Basics Updated Guide: How to Play Blackjack

 4. Surrenderingsurrender in Blackjack implies dropping your hand and giving up only half your bet instead of potentially losing it all.

 5. Placing an insurance bet – if the dealer’s up-card is an ace, you can place a bet that pays 2:1 if the other is a ten-value card.
+To understand more about when to take insurance and when to skip it, check out our complete Blackjack Insurance guide.

 1. Casino Blackjack games have two types of surrendering: early or before being dealt an additional card or late surrender.